 If the unplanned pregnancies were unwanted the rate of abortions was much higher (83 per cent).

-“In Australia, we have access to a wide and affordable range of contraception and it’s concerning to discover many women and their partners who are not planning to fall pregnant are not taking any precautions,” Dr Taft said.
+“In Australia, we have access to a wide range of contraception and it’s concerning to discover many women and their partners who are not planning to fall pregnant are not using effective protection,” Dr Taft said.

-“Clinicians and other health professionals should be encouraging women most at risk of mistimed pregnancies, including those who have already had a number of children, to use contraception if they want to avoid a surprise pregnancy.
+“Clinicians and other health professionals should be encouraging women most at risk of mistimed pregnancies, including those who have already had a number of children, to use the most effective forms of contraception if they want to avoid a surprise pregnancy.

 The research found women aged 25 to 29 were the most likely (27.7 per cent) to have an unintended pregnancy, followed by those aged 30 to 34 (24.6 per cent).
 The rate of unplanned pregnancies among teens was lower (11.7 per cent) than for women aged 35 to 39 (14.8 per cent).